system76/docs/content/launch_2-firmware-update.md

 sudo apt autoremove
 ```

-Future update will now be done with `fwupd` and should not require these manual steps.
+Future updates will now be done with `fwupd` and should not require these manual steps.

 ## Getting help